coleifer/huey/docs/api.rst

         :param kwargs: Keyword arguments to pass to the task.
         :returns: The parent task.

-        The :py:meth:`~QueueTask.then` method is used to create task pipelines.
+        The :py:meth:`~Task.then` method is used to create task pipelines.
 A pipeline is a lot like a unix pipe, such that the return value from the parent task is then passed (along with any parameters specified by ``args`` and ``kwargs``) to the child task.

         Here's an example of chaining some addition operations: